 From here you should see a Quotas screen displaying some of the different services and things that GCP provides.

 From here along the top there are some search flags that we can use to narrow down our search.
-Under the Metric Dropdown, select the none button and then select In-Use IP Addresses and Global.
+Use the filter to search for Compute Engine API.
 This works best when you have actively running GCP proxies to make the one you are looking for easy to spot.

+Once you press Edit Quotas a sidebar should appear with the New Limit and the request description.
 Here you will be able to submit the new limit you are requesting, and a description of why you need it.
 You can write something comprehensive or short.
 People typically request a higher limit saying testing for a school project or required for a test client for a school project, or that you are creating a new account for production workload if it is possible to increase the limit to the new number.
 Feel free to get creative.
-Once you have put in all the information click on done and then submit your request.
+Once you have put in all the information click on Next.

 The purpose of this guide is to assist you in increasing your proxy creation limit with AWS.
 There is no guarantee on getting your limit increased as the limit request needs to be approved by AWS.
 So this guide will show you where to submit a request and what information you will need but you may need to be creative for the case description.